hdShang/arxiv-daily/docs/cs-GR/2025-05-26/papers/250519713v3-cad-coder-text-to-cad-generation-with-chain-of-thought-and-geometric.md

 ---
 layout: default
-title: CAD-Coder: Text-to-CAD Generation with Chain-of-Thought and Geometric Reward
+title: "CAD-Coder: Text-to-CAD Generation with Chain-of-Thought and Geometric Reward"
 ---

 # CAD-Coder: Text-to-CAD Generation with Chain-of-Thought and Geometric Reward